-Olin, a Democrat, was the representative for Virginia's 6th congressional district from 1983 to 1992.
+Olin was the representative for Virginia’s 6th congressional district and was a Democrat.
+He served from 1983 to 1992.

 Olin is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Olin sponsored and cosponsored.
 See full analysis methodology.

 Olin was the primary sponsor of 4 bills that were enacted:

 - H.R.
 3888 (101st): To allow a certain parcel of land in Rockingham County, Virginia, to be used for a child care center.